Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Time Machine.md

 ## Challenge Description
 ![[PicoCTF Time Machine.png]]

-Hmmmm.... the challenge description hints that we will be following a [[PicoCTF Writeups#Forensics|Forensics]] approach.
+Hmmmm.... the challenge description hints that we will be following a Forensics approach.
 However, this challenge is categorised under `General Skills`.
 We shall explore!

 We first download the file given using `wget <link>`.